xiaoge26/tp/docs/UserGuide.md

 ### switch current account: `switch-to`

-Switches current account to the new requested account, if it exists.
+Switches from the *current account* to the new requested account, if it exists.

 Format: `switch-to NAME`